We carry out gritting (salting) between November and April, to keep roads safe when there's a threat of snow, ice and frost.

 Gritting routes map

-Search by postcode or street name to find nearby primary and seconday gritting routes, shown as blue lines (salt bins are shown as red icons).
+Search by postcode or street name to find nearby primary and secondary gritting routes, shown as blue lines.
+Salt bins are shown as red icons.

 Gritting is normally carried out in the evening and early morning when:

 - road surface temperatures are predicted to drop below 0°C

 - frost or ice is expected to form on the road